eag1ex/best-bets/README.md

 * Code is eslinted
 * Mobile responsive
 * Custom Google search query for `reviews`
-* Custom text display on mobile layout, using RegExp
+* Alternative text display on mobile layout, using RegExp

 ##### Deadline
 * Project build in 4 days.